dannybrown37/dotfiles/README.md

 * In the `./ahk` directory, set up any AutoHotKey scripts"
   * `dev_shortcuts.ahk` for generalized shortcuts
-  * `secrets.ahk` for non-public shortcuts not to be committed here
+  * `secrets.ahk` for non-public shortcuts not to be committed
 * In the `config/` directory, configure a Bash profile based on various settings:
   * `.aliases` for any aliases we want to use
   * `.aws` for AWS CLI functions to speed up feedback loops